-Murder investigation of natchez native now streaming on Discovery+ - Mississippi's Best Community Newspaper
+Murder investigation of Natchez native now streaming on Discovery+ - Mississippi's Best Community Newspaper

-Murder investigation of natchez native now streaming on Discovery+
+Murder investigation of Natchez native now streaming on Discovery+

 NATCHEZ — An intense exploration of the Ridgeland, Mississippi homicide of Natchez native Carmen Sanders is now streaming on Discovery+, the network’s publicity director Debbi Sullivan said.